Skip to main content

 Permit typically required (Miami-Dade) Yes Yes Yes Yes (if hardwired)

 The choice between 12V and 120V LED fixtures hinges on conduit layout and transformer space.
-Low-voltage systems require a listed transformer within a defined distance from the pool, while 120V systems eliminate the transformer but demand more rigorous conduit sealing to prevent water ingress.
+Low-voltage systems require a verified transformer within a defined distance from the pool, while 120V systems eliminate the transformer but demand more rigorous conduit sealing to prevent water ingress.

 Underwater pool lighting selection should account for Miami's saltwater-adjacent environment: corrosion-resistant stainless steel or composite niches are recommended over brass in properties with salt chlorination or coastal air exposure.
 Full discussion of electrical compliance for all fixture types appears at Pool Lighting Electrical Codes Miami.